'Palmer could be next big star - but his Man City future is uncertain'

 As City's players conducted a lap of honour and the playing surface at Stadio Georgios Karaiskakis was littered with the golden ticker tape of celebration, Palmer wore a satisfied smile of a job well done and deservedly so.

-The big question now is where will he continue his footballing education?
+The big question now is: Where will he continue his footballing education?

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment